 What Kind of Home Does My Ferret Need?

-Most ferrets live in a large cage.
-Inside the cage, you will want to keep a litter pan and train your pet to use it so the cage will be easier to clean.
+Most ferrets will live in a large cage.
+Inside, you will want to keep a litter pan and train your pet to use it so the cage will be easier to clean.
 Ferrets prefer to use the cage corner as a bathroom, and most litter pans will accommodate this setup.
 You will also need a food bowl and a water bottle along with a bed or a hammock where your pet can sleep.
 Most ferret cages will also have ramps and platforms that your pets can use to explore their environment.
 Even though ferrets sleep most of the day, they like to get plenty of exercise while awake and will appreciate the ramps if you are busy.
-It needs plenty of space, so expect your cage to be around 50-inches tall.
+Your pet needs plenty of space, so expect your cage to be around 50 inches tall.

 What Should I Feed My Ferret?

 Ferrets are carnivores, so they need a diet high in animal protein.
 These animals also need plenty of fat and very little fiber so they will not be chewing hay like a rodent.
 They eat frequently, so you will need to keep food available so they can feed every 3 to 4 hours.
-Ferrets tend to eat what they need, so you don’t need to worry about them becoming obese, which is extremely rare in the pet kingdom.
+Ferrets tend to eat only what they need, so you likely don’t need to worry about them becoming obese.
 A dry commercial ferret food is the best choice because you can keep it available without worrying about spoilage.

 How Do I Take Care of My Ferret?

-As we mentioned earlier, keep food available around the clock so your pet can eat at its leisure.
-You don’t need to worry about it becoming overweight.
+Keep food available around the clock so your pet can eat at its leisure.
 You will also need to keep a constant supply of fresh, clean water.

 Ferrets are extremely friendly and love to spend time outside their cage.
-It will be excited to meet all of your friends, and it will let you carry it around and pet it.
+Your pet will be excited to meet all of your friends, and it will let you carry it around and pet it.

-- You May Also Like: Chocolate Ferret: Pictures, Facts & Rarity
+- You May Also Like: Chocolate Ferret: Facts, Varieties, Rarity & More (With Pictures)

-Most experts recommend setting aside at least one hour per day to let your ferret roam around your house to get the exercise it needs to stay healthy and happy.
+Most experts recommend setting aside at least 1 hour per day to let your ferret roam around your house to get the exercise that it needs to stay healthy and happy.
 Ramps and platforms in the cage will also help your pets stay active when they can’t get out.

-As we mentioned earlier, it’s possible to train your ferret to use the litter box.
-The training is very simple and only requires you to put the box in the corner of the cage, fill it with litter, and place a small amount of a used litter inside so the ferret recognizes it as a bathroom.
+It’s possible to train your ferret to use the litter box.
+The training is simple and only requires you to put the box in the corner of the cage, fill it with litter, and place a small amount of used litter inside so the ferret recognizes it as a bathroom.
 This trick will save you countless hours of cleaning.

-Ferrets can easily suffer from heatstroke in temperatures above 85-degrees.
+Ferrets can easily suffer from heatstroke in temperatures above 85 degrees Fahrenheit.
 Since this temperature is possible in many parts of the United States, most experts recommend having a plan in place to keep them cool.
 Usually, an air conditioner is all that is required to keep the temperature manageable.

 How Do I Know If My Ferret Is Sick?

 Diarrhea is one of the most common illnesses your pet is likely to face.
-It’s a sign of a gastrointestinal problem that results in loose feces that is usually green and slimy.
-Several strains of bacteria can cause diarrhea, some worse than others, but the condition usually clears up in a day or two.
+It’s a sign of a gastrointestinal problem that results in loose feces that are usually green and slimy.
+Several strains of bacteria can cause diarrhea, with some being worse than others, but the condition usually clears up in a day or two.
 If not, call your vet to have your pet looked over.